 Since 2009, I’ve been Research Coordinator at the Centre for Research in Young People’s Texts and Cultures, where I assist the director with managing various research projects, planning and hosting symposia and lectures, and overseeing communication activities, including the design and maintenance of websites.
 In 2017, I became the Project Manager for the Six Seasons of Asiniskow Ithiniwak: Reclamation, Regeneration, and Reconciliation, a SSHRC Partnership Grant project that seeks to move forward the ongoing work of reclaiming Indigenous languages, histories, and knowledges among the Asiniskow Ithiniwak (Rocky Cree) of northern Manitoba.
 From 2009 to 2017, I was the Managing Editor of CRYTC’s academic journal Jeunesse: Young People, Texts, Cultures, and I currently sit on the editorial board.

-My research interests include cultural studies, memory studies, futurity, digital media and humanities, and the intersection of music, labour, and politics.
+My research interests include cultural studies, memory studies, futurity, digital media and humanities, and the intersection of music, labour, gender, and politics.